wenkokke/setup-agda/HACKING.md

 6. Commit and push your changes.

+7. Wait for all checks to pass and merge the pull request.

+8. Update the 'latest' tag to point to the latest commit.

 ## How to add a new standard library version

 1. Add a new entry to `./data/agda-stdlib.versions.yml`.
 You can use the template below, replacing `$AGDA_STDLIB_VERSION` with the new version.